Konsttantin/Phone-Market-Project/README.md

 - Search: Users can search for specific products by keyword.
 - Cart: Users can add products to their cart, remove products, change quantities, and clear the entire cart.
 The cart uses localStorage to store the IDs of the selected products.
 - Favorites: Users can select favorite products and view them separately, filtered and sorted in the same way as the main product list.

+## Live Demo

+The project can be viewed live on GitHub Pages [here](https://bioptat.github.io/Phone-Market-Project/).